This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A nonepileptic seizure (NES)

-is a short period of symptoms that change how you move, think, or feel.
+is a short period of changes in how you move, think, or feel.
+It is sometimes called a nonepileptic event or episode.
 A NES looks like an epileptic seizure, but there are no electrical changes in the brain.
-A NES is caused by the body's reaction to severe mental stress.
-Common triggers are depression, hallucinations, mild head injuries, and sexual or physical abuse.
+Epilepsy medicine will not stop or prevent a NES.
 A NES is a serious condition.
-Early diagnosis and treatment are needed to prevent further problems.
+Early diagnosis and treatment are needed to prevent more problems.

 Common signs and symptoms include the following: